Virtual Festival 2021

 6. How will adjudications work?

 Each performance will receive a written adjudication, which will be the notes that the adjudicator takes while viewing your performance.
 These adjudication sheets will be sent to me, and I will distribute them to your teachers upon receipt.
 For the verbal portion of the adjudications, which is the last part of class in which the adjudicator talks to the performers in each session, we will be setting up live zoom sessions for each session.
 This will be the time in which the adjudicator will speak to you directly about your performance, along with the others in your session!
 You can find the rough (tentative) schedule by going to the "Festival At A Glance" tab under "Festival 2021" above.
-We are planning to schedule these zoom sessions between 3-6 pm so that you won't have to miss school.
+We are planning to schedule these zoom sessions between 3-6 pm so that you won't have to miss classes!
+We hope to have more seniors as well this year, as they can compete virtually!

 7. Can I still receive an award?